 - a.
 If HIV negative, ensure you're engaging in practices to minimize risk.
 Consider a prescription for a 90-day supply of PrEP medication to minimize trips to the pharmacy and to facilitate PrEP adherence.
 Several programs are available to help provide affordable PrEP medication including Ready, Set, PrEP, a nationwide program that makes PrEP medications available at no cost to individuals who qualify and lack prescription drug coverage; state drug assistance programs; and Gilead's Medication Assistance Program (MAP), which assists eligible HIV-negative adults in the United States who require assistance paying for PrEP. - b.
-If HIV positive, start HIV treatment.
-Stay in care & Keep the virus under control. - 3.
+The two main options for PrEP medications are Truvada and Descovy, which were FDA approved in 2004 and 2019, respectively.
+Because Truvada was approved so long ago, it may be cheaper as it has lost exclusivity, and other companies can now release generics of it.
+Both Descovy and Truvada have similar levels of efficacy, dosing regimens, and patterns of insurance coverage, though may have slightly different clinical trial data and populations.
+The key thing to note in this situation, is that for uninsured people, Truvada may be the better option, as it will soon be cheap and generic. - c.
+If HIV positive, start HIV treatment (commonly antiretroviral therapy).
+Scientists and advocates in the LGBTQ+ community have made it so that this previously incurable disease is now treatable.
+Stay in care & keep the virus under control.
+Ask your doctor for more information. - 3.
 DISRUPT STIGMA.
 Avoid using stigmatizing language or otherwise preventing conversation about HIV/AIDS and sexual health and wellness.
 You can do this in at least two powerful ways: - a.
 Raise awareness: write an OpEd, blog post, or article to promote conversations about and action to raise HIV/AIDS awareness, advocacy, prevention and treatment in your community/ communities using this year's NBHAAD theme "We're in this together."
 You could also record a video or post for Instagram, Facebook or any of the platforms used by your networks.
 Be sure to tag and share your article/video with @NBJCOntheMove so we can help amplify your message. - b.
 Go Live.
 Share video and images of you and those you love talking about and taking steps to encourage positive, asset-based conversations about HIV/AIDS in Black communities.
 Broadcast live from your CAHAAD awareness day event.